openshift/geard/docs/disk_structure.md

         (unsymlinked) on the remove operation.
 The definition can be updated atomically (write new definition, update hardlink) when a new version of the container is deployed to the system.

-        If a container is idled, a flag is written to the appropriate units directory.
+        If a container is idled, a flag is written to the appropriate unit's directory.
 Only containers with an idle flag are considered valid targets for unidling.

       targets/